2014 Malaysia Super League

-The 2014 Liga Super (2014 Super League) also known as the Astro Liga Super for sponsorship reasons is the 11th season of the Liga Super, the top-tier professional football league in Malaysia.
+The 2014 Liga Super (2014 Super League), also known as the Astro Liga Super for sponsorship reasons, is the 11th season of the Liga Super, the top-tier professional football league in Malaysia.

 The season was held from 17 January and concluded on 25 June 2014.

-The Liga Super champions for 2014 was Johor Darul Ta'zim.
+The Liga Super champions for 2014 was Johor Darul Ta'zim and this season was the start of them winning the league every season until today.

 Major changes

 The following are the key changes of 2014 Liga Super season as compared to the previous season: